dragonflydb/documentation/docs/getting-started/benchmark.md

 ## Comparison with Garnet
-Microsoft Research recently released Garnet ([https://github.com/microsoft/garnet]), a remote cache store.
+Microsoft Research recently released [Garnet](https://github.com/microsoft/garnet), a remote cache store.
 Due to interest within the Dragonfly community, we decided to compare Garnet's performance with Dragonfly's.
 This comparison focuses on performance results and does not delve into architectural differences or Redis compatibility implications.

-<i>Note: Unfortunately, Garnet does not have aarch64 build available,
-therefore we run both Garnet and Dragonfly on x86_64 server `c6in.12xlarge`.
+*Note:* Unfortunately, Garnet does not have aarch64 build available, therefore we run both Garnet and Dragonfly on x86_64 server `c6in.12xlarge`.
 We run Garnet via docker with host networking enabled via `docker run --network=host ghcr.io/romange/garnet:latest --port=6379` command.
-The docker container was built using the Garnet docker build file for ubuntu, located in their repository.</i>
+The docker container was built using the Garnet docker build file for ubuntu, located in their repository.

 ### Garnet on `c6in.12xlarge`